dibyendumajumdar/ravi-libuv-luv/README.md

 luv - Libuv bindings for Ravi / Lua 5.3
 =======================================

 This library makes libuv available to lua scripts.
 It was made for the [luvit](http://luvit.io/) project but should usable from nearly any lua project.
+Currently this library supports Libuv v1.28.0.

 The library can be used by multiple threads at once.
 Each thread is assumed to load the library from a different `lua_State`.
 Luv will create a unique `uv_loop_t` for each state.
 You can't share uv handles between states/loops.